Today I’m sharing with you how to install a flat-screen TV in a Motorhome.

 Next, he took a piece of plywood and cut it to the measurements to fit over the TV opening.
 The purpose of the plywood is for it to be a mounting piece.
 Since there is not a wall to attach the TV to, Mark had to build one.
 He used a jigsaw to cut an opening so he could run the cords through the opening for power and hookups.

 That plywood face was screwed into the “H” that Mark made.

 Next, the plastic frame was re-installed over the plywood face

 The flat-screen came with a mounting bracket so Mark screwed that into the “drywall” mounting piece.

 Mark mounted the TV to the mounting bracket and it was securely attached to the cubby hole.

-Now this worked great as far as stability, but the TV’s position and lack of tilt was annoying.
+Now, this worked great as far as stability, but the TV’s position and lack of tilt were annoying.
 When anyone would sit in the side chair, the glare from the TV made it so the picture was not visible.

 So we bought a swivel/tilt wall mount at Target for around $60.